Getting your child (and yourself) ready for summer camp

 Here are a few tips that can make your child's summer experience a great one, distilled from our 50+ years of experience at Camp Riverbend!

-Plan to come to our New Camper Orientation Day (Saturday June 22) or Welcome Day (Sunday June 23).
+If this is your child's first year at Riverbend, plan to come to our New Camper Orientation Day and/or Welcome Day in June 2016.
 You and your child will see Camp, meet other children and meet your child's counselors.
 More details will be sent to registered families about these events in late May or early June.

 Here is a great resource for parents and campers getting ready for this coming summer.
 Dr. Chris Thurber is a board-certified clinical psychologist, author, consultant, and father.
 He's also a camping professional with over 30 years of camp experience.
 Click here to view Part 1 and Part 2 of his "Summer Camp Prep Tips" slide show.
 We really liked his advice and think it may be helpful for you too!